udemyDevops/aws-paas-and-saas/readme.md

     1. select the engine as mysql and version as 8.0.x
     2. credential settings
         - admin (default username)
-        - password --> select auto generate (which can be retrieved when the instance is created by clicking 'view credentials')
+        - password --> select auto generate (which can be retrieved when the instance is getting created by clicking 'view credentials')
     3. connectivity --> select the subnet group --> select the security group created for backend
     4. Additional configuration
         - give the DB name 'accounts' (used for vprofile)